This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Goldens will thrive if they are fed the same times each day, are exercised as needed routinely, and receive attention from their people every day.

 No dog should be just put aside like a statue.
-Goldens especially need attention through positive daily interactions–play, training, exercise.
+Goldens especially need attention through positive daily interactions–play, training, and exercise.

 If ignored, their sweet, golden personality will wilt.
 And they’ll find unwanted ways to meet their needs.